-According to Pride and Ferrel 2012, marketing can be defined as “The process of creating, distributing, promoting, and pricing, goods, services, and ideas, to facilitate satisfying exchange relationships with customers, and develop and maintain favorable relationships with stakeholders in a dynamic environment.”
+According to Pride and Ferrel 2012, marketing is "The process of creating, distributing, promoting, and pricing goods, services, and ideas to facilitate satisfying exchange relationships with customers and develop and maintain favorable relationships with stakeholders in a dynamic environment."

-Here comes the application of successful marketing where it is about structuring the right suitable marketing mix that would lead to a happy customer.
-Moreover, you need to develop a product that satisfies the needs of your customers at a certain price level.
+Here comes the application of successful marketing, which is about structuring the right suitable marketing mix to lead to a happy customer.
+Moreover, you must develop a product that satisfies your customer's needs at a certain price level.

 What is a Marketing Mix (4PS)?

-The marketing mix is the marketing activities that qualify your product/service to enter the market.
-It consists of the 4PS – product, price, place, and promotion.
+The marketing mix is the activities that qualify your product/service to enter the market.
+Consists of the 4PS – product, price, place, and promotion.
 A firm should devote its effort to controlling these activities to meet the needs or demands of the target market.

 How to define The Accurate Mix?